Predictia/AQUA/docs/sphinx/source/getting_started.rst

     export AQUA=/path/to/aqua

-This will allow you to use the AQUA package from any location on the system and will make clear for the code where to find the AQUA catalogue (see :ref:`catalogue`).
+This will allow you to use the AQUA package from any location on the system and will make clear for the code where to find the AQUA catalogue.

 Set up the configuration file
 -----------------------------